sitphp/commands/doc/3_tools.bloc_tool.md

 ## Sticky bloc

-You can "stick" your bloc to the same position with the `placeHere` method.
-You can then dynamically update your bloc.
-For example
+You can "stick" a bloc to the same position with the `placeHere` method.
+I allows you to dynamically update your bloc.
+For example :

 ```php
 // In the "handle" method of your command class ...